gIsaak/dwm/README.md

 ```

 #### Patch

-It is good practice to create a new branch for the patch:
+It is good practice to create a new branch for the patch to try fron the branch of the last implemented patch:
 ```
-git checkout -b patch_name-patch
+git checkout -b patch_name-patch last_patch-patch
 ```

 For git users, use -3 to fix the conflict easily: